hayguen/csdr/README.md

 ### csdr commands

 `csdr` should be considered as a reference implementation on using `libcsdr`.
-For additional details on how to use the library, check `csdr.c` and `libcsdr.c`.
+For additional details on how to use the library, check `csdr.c` and `libcsdr.cpp`.

 Regarding `csdr`, the first command-line parameter is the name of a function, others are the parameters for the given function.
 Compulsory parameters are noted as `<parameter>`, optional parameters are noted as `[parameter]`.
 Optional parameters have safe defaults, for more info look at the code.